 FELLOWSHIP PROGRAM OVERVIEW

-The Institute of Transactional Philosophy is pleased to honor the memory and work of Dr. Trevor J. Phillips through this fellowship.
-Dr. Phillips contributed significantly in applying the philosophy of transactionalism to the field of education.
+The Institute of Transactional Philosophy’s Trevor J. Phillips Memorial Fellowship funds students enrolled in a graduate level (Masters or PhD) philosophy program with an emphasis toward transactional, process-relational, pragmatic, or related studies.
+We are pleased to honor the memory and work of Dr. Trevor J. Phillips through this fellowship, as Dr. Phillips contributed significantly in applying the philosophy of transactionalism to the field of education, particularly in his graduate work and PhD dissertation "Transactionalism: An Historic and Interpretive Study.”

 The Trevor J. Phillips Memorial Fellowship is open to any student currently enrolled (beyond the second phase or semester) in a graduate philosophy program with an emphasis toward transactional, process-relational, or pragmatic philosophy studies.
 Students who identify an application of transactional philosophy in other disciplines are also welcome to apply.